 About the project

-The Cairngorms Scenic Photo Posts project is a long-term initiative designed and set up by the Cairngorms National Park Authority with support and funding from the Forestry Commission for Scotland and Scottish Natural Heritage.
+The Cairngorms Scenic Photo Posts project is a long-term initiative designed and set up by the Cairngorms National Park Authority with support and funding from the Forestry Commission Scotland and Scottish Natural Heritage.

 Citizen science and our future landscapes